MANAGEMENT AND ACCOUNTING WEB

 Short-term scope

-Non-financial performance measures work well to fill the gaps.
-They assist in communicating the desired goals.
+Non-financial performance measures work well to fill the gaps and communicate the desired goals.

 Performance measurement system guidelines: